 “Based on that story,” replied the assistant, “completely off his rocker.”

-The doctor nodded approvingly.
+The doctor nodded.
 “I agree.
 He’s demonstrated that he’s a danger to himself.
 Did you see the cuts on his hands and arms?
 And his eyes…he’s clearly an insomniac.
 We should keep him here for observation.”

-The assistant nodded towards the large rectangular object nestled securely under the doctor’s arm.
+The assistant nodded toward the large, rectangular object nestled securely under the doctor’s arm.
 “What’re you going to do with that?”

 The doctor held the painting out and examined it’s black canvas for a short while.
 “The patient said he wanted it destroyed.
 I don’t think that’s necessary.
 We’ll tell him we destroyed it, of course, but I think I’ll keep it.